-Like all other constituencies and sub-constituencies in the EITI, implementing countries need to update and agree guidelines for their constituency ahead of the EITI Members' Meeting in June 2019.
-The below draft guidelines have been prepared by the EITI International Secretariat in consultation with implementing country representatives and in particular Board member Victor Hart, who has volunteered to coordinate efforts across the constituency.
-National Coordinators received the draft guidelines through National Secretariat Circulars in August and October 2018.
-They were asked to discuss with their governments and convey any comments to the International Secretariat by the in-person meeting of National Coordinators on 29 October in connection with the Board meeting in Dakar.
-As no additional edits have been submitted, it is proposed that the process for nominating members to the Board begin in accordance with the procedures set out below.
+Like all other constituencies and sub-constituencies in the EITI, implementing countries need to update and agree guidelines for their constituency ahead of the EITI Members' Meeting in June 2023.
+The below draft guidelines have been prepared by the EITI International Secretariat in consultation with implementing country representatives and with Awa Marie Coll-Seck, Constituency Lead.

-2. Draft constituency guidelines
+2. Constituency guidelines

 The EITI Member's Meeting, the governing body of the EITI Association (Article 7.1), is comprised of the Members of the EITI Association (Article 7.2) which are organised in constituencies (Article 5.2).
-Constituencies decide on their rules governing appointment of Members (Article 5.3) and nominate Board members and their alternates for the Members' Meeting to elect (Article 8.1(ii).
+Constituencies decide on their rules governing appointment of Members (Article 5.3) and nominate Board members and their alternates for the Members' Meeting to elect (Article 8.1.ii).
 These constituency guidelines are meant to help the implementing country sub-constituency carry out both of these important tasks.